derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 In the method, we populate as many `Feature` objects as we need to return, writing them to the `RouteGuide_ListFeaturesServer` using its `Send()` method.
-Finally, as in our simple RPC, we return a `nil` error to tell gRPC that we've finished writing responses.
-Should any error happen in this call, we return a non-`nil` error; the gRPC layer will translate it into an appropriate RPC status to be sent on the wire.
+Finally, as in our simple RPC, we return a `nil` error to tell HRPC that we've finished writing responses.
+Should any error happen in this call, we return a non-`nil` error; the HRPC layer will translate it into an appropriate RPC status to be sent on the wire.

 ##### Client-side streaming RPC